3lvia/designsystem/packages/components/README.md

 #### Step 7 - Deprecating old classes

-If the component you have created is a replacement for an component that allready existed in elvis (the style library), this class needs to be deprecated.
+If the component you have created is a replacement for an component that already existed in elvis (the style library), this class needs to be deprecated.

 - To deprecate the class read the guidelines in the